batxes/Data_Engineering_Zoomcamp/week_1_basics_n_setup/README.md

 Go to the GCP dashboard to grab the project id.
 Add also the credentials to the main.tf file.
 ANother way of authentication is using the gcloud cli. -> gcloud default auth-login -> gives us a link.

+We can also do -> export GOOGLE_CREDENTIALS='/home/ibai/work/Data_Engineering_Zoomcamp/week_1_basics_n_setup/3_terraform/keys/terraform_creds.json'

+now, terraform init.

+if successfully installed, it will create a .terraform folder and a .terraform lock.

+Now lets create a bucket in google cloud.
+Visit this link: https://registry.terraform.io/providers/wiardvanrij/ipv4google/latest/docs/resources/storage_bucket

+We add google storage bucket resource to the main.tf.
+Change resource variable and name.
+Name needs to be unique in whole google cloud, so we can add project name to it.

+also change the time of action in the lifecycle.

+Now, lets terraform plan.
+We see what we will deploy later, and then -> terraform apply WHen applying, it createss a tfstate file which shows  the resources.
+In the google cloud platform, check that the bucket appears

+if we type terraform destroy, it would remove what we deployed.
+It would create though a terraform.tfstate.backup

+so remember:

+terraform init
+terraform plan
+terraform apply
+terraform destroy